cool-dev-code/cool-dev-code/README.md

 - 🌱 Currently learning ...
 (Kotlin)
 - 👯 Looking to collaborate on ...
 (Android Development)
 - 🤔 Looking for help with ...
 (Kotlin Development)
-- 💬 Ask me about ... (any mentioned programming language)
+- 💬 Ask me about ... (any mentioned Programming Language)
-- 📫 How to reach me: on my ...
+- 📫 How to reach me: on ...
 (Discord)
 - 😄 Pronouns: ...
 (He/Him)
 - ⚡ Fun fact: ...
-(I am a boring person)
+(I am a Boring person)

 ### Contact
 - If you want to contact me, join my [Discord server](https://discord.gg/9mjwNGJHWH).